tidyverse/tidyverse.org/content/blog/fonts-in-r/index.md

 (An updated version of this blog post will be available at [the systemfonts webpage](https://systemfonts.r-lib.org))

-The purpose of this document is to give you the a thorough overview of fonts in R. However, for this to be possible, you'll first need a basic understanding of fonts in general.
+The purpose of this document is to give you a thorough overview of fonts in R. However, for this to be possible, you'll first need a basic understanding of fonts in general.
 If you already have a thorough understanding of digital typography you can skip to [the next section](#font-handling-in-r).

 ## Digital typography